Italy approves new deficit hike to help coronavirus-hit economy | Health

 Italy approves new deficit hike to help coronavirus-hit economy

-The Italian government approved 25-billion euros ($28.93 billion) of extra spending late on Wednesday, the third major cash injection to try to support its battered economy since the start of the country's coronavirus outbreak.
-The new stimulus is seen pushing Italy’s 2020 budget deficit near 12% of national output, compared with a 10.4% goal set in April and the 1.6% reported in 2019, which was the lowest in 12 years.
+The Italian government approved 25 billion euros ($28.93 billion) of extra spending late on Wednesday, the third major cash injection to try to support its battered economy since the start of the country's coronavirus outbreak.
+The new stimulus will involve additional borrowing and drive the 2020 budget deficit to 11.9% of national output, versus a goal of 10.4% set in April and a figure of 1.6% reported in 2019, the lowest in 12 years.

-The government has said it will present the measures in an emergency decree early in August, following a parliamentary vote on July 29 to authorise the deficit hike.
-Speaking in Parliament earlier on Wednesday, Economy Minister Roberto Gualtieri said part of the extra spending would be used to allow people to pay taxes in instalments rather than in a single payment that is currently due in September.
+Rome sees its public debt rising to 157.6% of GDP this year.
+"It is essential to continue to support the productive system and the income of citizens," the prime minister's office said in a statement after the cabinet approved the move at a meeting that ended around midnight (1000 GMT).

-The package will conditionally extend financing for temporary layoff schemes for an additional 18 weeks, a government source said.
-Companies hit hardest in the first half of 2020 will be entitled to extend the scheme provided they do not reduce their workforce.
-The decree will also include new tax breaks to encourage companies to bring furloughed employees back to work, Deputy Economy Minister Antonio Misiani said.
+Part of the extra spending would be used to allow people to pay taxes in installments, rather than a single payment now due in September, Economy Minister Roberto Gualtieri told parliament earlier on Wednesday.
+The extra funds will conditionally extend the financing for temporary layoff schemes for a further 18 weeks, a government source said.
+Companies hit hardest in the first half of 2020 will be entitled to extend the scheme so as long as they do not cut back their workforce.

 - READ MORE ON: